raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 And when something is so complex that the terse syntax gets in the way, extended syntax helps us tame its complexity.
 The function composition approach is always going to be bulkier than the equivalent regular expression.

 The second thing that stands out is that with functions, we don't need any special thing for recursion.
-They're just functions, and we implement recursion using the ordinary name-bdinding syntax.
+They're just functions, and we implement recursion using the ordinary name-binding syntax.

 In regular expression engines that support recursion, we need one special thing to name a group (`(?'balanced' ... )`) and another special thing to refer to a named group (`\g'balanced' `).
 Thew regular expression engine must provide these things, and we must remember what they are above and beyond remembering how to name things in our normal programming language.